Ramadan nights see Israeli police and Palestinians face off in Jerusalem | Law-Order

 Ramadan nights see Israeli police and Palestinians face off in Jerusalem

+The measure, according to Israeli police, is part of its efforts to ensure that tens of thousands of Muslim worshippers have safe access to the main Islamic prayer site in the Old City, known as the Noble Sanctuary.
+"Since Damascus Gate is the main way to reach and enter the Old City, police forces carry out field activities using various means to prevent friction, violence and confrontation, and to maintain order and security in the area," said a police spokesman.

-In statements issued over the past week, the police said they had arrested several Palestinians for throwing stones and attacking officers.
-There have also been some street skirmishes between Palestinian and Israeli civilians.
+He also said they will "act firmly against violence and riots of all kinds" to preserve public safety.
+There have been some street skirmishes between Palestinian and Israeli civilians.
 Police arrested four people in one such fight on Jaffa Road in downtown Jerusalem on Wednesday night, Israeli media reported.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)